1. Who is KnowledgEquity?

 It’s important to note that there’s not one correct answer here.
 Different people will have different opinions.
 It really depends on your goals, motivation, the complexity of the subject being undertaken and your previous education/experience.

-If you failed or did not sit your exam in Semester 2, 2019, you will receive access to Guided Learning once you re-enrol with CPA Australia for Semester 1, 2020.
+If you failed or did not sit your exam, you will receive access to Guided Learning once you re-enrol in your subject with CPA Australia.

-If you deferred with us or with CPA Australia in Semester 2 2019, you will receive access to Guided Learning once your re-enrolment is confirmed with CPA Australia for Semester 1, 2020.
+If you deferred, you will receive access to Guided Learning once your re-enrolment for the subject is confirmed with CPA Australia.

 6. What learning resources are available?